kkg7781/Calculator/README.md

 # Calculator
-this is  a basic calculator
+this is  a basic calculator designed by karan